Seba272/seba272.github.io/index.md

 of the [University of Fribourg](https://www.unifr.ch/home/en/), to collaborate with my boss, mentor and friend [Enrico Le Donne](https://sites.google.com/site/enricoledonne/).
-Since September 2025, I have come back to my home town in Trentino, Italy, with the intention to remain.
+Since September 2025, I have come back to my home town in Trentino, Italy, with the intention to stay.

 ----